AdobeDocs/cc-libraries-api-samples/oauth/readme.md

 Adobe OAuth 2.0 requires SSL, so you will need to create a self-signed cert using the OpenSSL CLI.

-If you don't have the `mkcert` tool installed already, install it via Homebrew.
+If you don't have the `mkcert` tool installed already, [install it](https://github.com/FiloSottile/mkcert#installation) on your system and run `mkcert -install`.

 Be sure to run the OpenSSL CLI command in the repo's top level directory: